jaso-public/cs764-sorter/README.md

 An explanation of these customizations and their flags are explained below.

 ### Flags
-- -s: enables a user to determine the record size of the generated records.
-Its default value if 128.
+- -s: enables a user to determine the record size (in bytes) of the generated records.
+Its default value is 128.
 - -f: enables a user to determine the name of the output file filled with generated records.
 Its default value is input.txt.
 - -c: enables a user to determine the total number of records that are generated.
 Its default value is 1000.
 - -p: enables a user to determine the percentage of records generated that will be required to fall within a set range.
 This percentage determines the likelihood that duplicate records are generated.
 Its default value is 0.